 2.2 Competition and Consumer Choice

 Some Work Track members have raised that it is important for the New gTLD Program to promote competition and consumer choice.
 In this view, the New gTLD Program should support the expansion of TLDs and limit barriers to increasing the number of TLDs.
 From this perspective, ICANN should avoid unnecessary restrictions and only put in place rules or limitations if there is a clear reason to do so.

+One Work Track member suggested that if an applicant is required to obtain government support/non-objection, they should first be able to “secure” their position as the first in line applicant and thereby maintain the competitive advantage associated with being a “first mover.”

 2.3 Security and Stability